Florence Kingsford Cockerell

 Florence Kate Kingsford, Lady Cockerell (25 May 1871 - 18 September 1949), known variously as Florence Kingsford and Kate Cockerell, was a British illustrator and calligrapher who specialized in creating illuminated manuscripts.
 She worked with the Ashendene Press, the writer Olive Schreiner, and the archaeologist Flinders Petrie, among others.
 She is considered a leading illuminator of the British Arts and Crafts movement, with one authority holding that her originality as an illuminator was greater even than that of William Morris.
 She also designed some sets and costumes for opera and ballet.

 Education and family

-Florence Kate Kingsford was born in Canterbury, England, the daughter of Annie Harriette (Mosley) Kingsford and Charles Tomson Kingsford, a financial agent.
-She studied at the Central School of Arts and Crafts, where she learned techniques of medieval manuscript illumination, such as applying gold leaf to parchment.
+Florence Kate Kingsford was born in Canterbury, Kent, England, the daughter of Annie Harriette Kingsford and Charles Tomson Kingsford, a financial agent.

+Kingsford studied at the Central School of Arts and Crafts, where she learned techniques of medieval manuscript illumination, such as applying gold leaf to parchment.
 She further developed her technique by studying with master calligrapher Edward Johnston.

 Around 1901, she met museum curator Sydney Cockerell and they married in 1907.
 They had three children, among them the inventor Christopher Cockerell.